-An examination of the gothic novel and the cultural forces that produced it.
+An examination of the Gothic novel and the cultural forces that produced it.
 The course will explore supernatural tales from the classical and medieval periods which acted as forerunners to the genre.
 Authors may include: Horace Walpole, Ann Radcliffe, Matthew "Monk" Lewis, and Jane Austen; students may also read Frankenstein and Dracula.
 Three credits.
+Not offered 2015-2016.